mesonbuild/meson/docs/markdown/Contributing.md

 ## Tests

-All new features must come with automatic tests that throughly prove that the feature is working as expected.
+All new features must come with automatic tests that thoroughly prove that the feature is working as expected.
 Similarly bug fixes must come with a unit test that demonstrates the bug, proves that it has been fixed and prevents the feature from breaking in the future.